Nanco-L/Wetube-Clone-Coding/README.md

 # Wetube-Clone-Coding

-Wetube clone coding from NomadCoder lecture
+Wetube clone coding from NomadCoder lecture using NodeJS, Express, Mongo and ES6.